bwNetFlow/flowpipeline/CONFIGURATION.md

 regard to the configured aspect and does not use exact percentile matching, instead relying on the much faster P-square estimation.
 For quick ad-hoc usage, it can be useful to adjust the window size (in seconds).
+The ramp up time defults to 0 (disabled), but can be configured to wait for analyzing flows.
+All flows within this Timerange are dropped after the start of the pipeline.

 ```
 - segment: elephant